NTNUSecurity/opensearch-utils/README.md

 # OpenSearch scripts/utils

-This repository contains misc. python scripts to help get information from OpenSearch or administrate/make changes to OpenSearch.
+This repository contains misc. scripts to help get information from OpenSearch or administrate/make changes to OpenSearch.

 ## Dependencies

+### Packages
+Dependencies can be installed using your disitrbutions package manager.
+The following packages are required to use all of the scripts in this repository.
+However, if only some of them are to be used, you will get away with just installing the dependencies those scripts have.
+What those dependencies are, you will have to find out yourself.

+- python3
+- openssl

+### Python
 Dependencies can be installed with the following command from the root directory.